Ymhunter/dbt-api-analytics/README.md

-📊 Sales & Customer Analytics with dbt + DuckDB
+## 📊 SALES & CUSTOMER ANALYTICS WITH DBT + DUCKDB

-🚀 Project Overview
+## 🚀 PROJECT OVERVIEW

-This project demonstrates how to build a modern data analytics pipeline using:
+This project demonstrates how to build a modern **data analytics pipeline** using:

-dlt
- → extract & load data from public APIs
+- **dlt** → extract & load data from public APIs

-DuckDB
- → lightweight analytical database
+- **DuckDB** → lightweight analytical database

-dbt
- → transform and model raw data into analytics-ready datasets
+- **dbt** → transform and model raw data into analytics-ready datasets

-We use the Platzi Fake Store API as our data source, loading entities like:
+We use the **Platzi Fake Store API** as our data source, loading entities like:

-Users
+- Users

-Products
+- Products

-Categories
+- Categories

-and (optionally) generating synthetic orders/carts for analytics practice.
+Optionally, synthetic orders/carts can be generated for practice.

-🛠️ Tech Stack
+---

+## 🛠️ TECH STACK
-Python + dlt → data ingestion from APIs
+- Python + dlt → data ingestion from APIs

-DuckDB → local OLAP database (data warehouse-in-a-file)
+- DuckDB → local OLAP database (data warehouse-in-a-file)

-dbt-duckdb → transformations, staging, marts
+- dbt-duckdb → transformations, staging, marts

-VSCode dbt Power User extension → IDE support
+- VSCode dbt Power User extension → IDE support

-GitHub → version control, collaboration
+- GitHub → version control, collaboration